aryarm/as_analysis/README.md

 # how to execute the pipeline
 The pipeline is written as Snakefiles and so can be executed via [Snakemake](https://snakemake.readthedocs.io/en/stable/).

-Once you've installed snakemake, you can execute each section of the pipeline individually using the `snakemake` command or all at once on an SGE cluster using the provided [run-all.bash](https://github.com/aryam7/as_analysis/blob/master/run-all.bash) script.
+Once you've installed snakemake and adapted the provided config files to your liking, you can execute each section of the pipeline individually using the `snakemake` command or all at once on an SGE cluster using the provided [run-all.bash](https://github.com/aryam7/as_analysis/blob/master/run-all.bash) script.

 If you have anaconda installed (highly recommended), use the `--use-conda` flag when calling `snakemake` to let it automatically handle all dependencies of the pipeline.
 Otherwise, you must manually install the following dependencies:
 - [pytables](https://www.pytables.org/) (v2)